swayos/swayos.github.io/README.md

 - Press the bluetooth icon on the control panel to open blueman ( if you have it ) or bind a key in ~/.config/sway/config

+Install ```google-chrome``` oe your favorite browser

+- Press WIN+SHIFT+ENTER to open it or edit ~/.config/sway/config to modify the browser or the bindings

 <details>
   <summary>See how to do it on Void Linux</summary>